© Conserverie La Belle-Iloise

 Algoplus

-The canning factory of Belle Iloise opened its doors in Quiberon in 1932, ready to transform the fish freshly landed on its neighbouring shores.
+The canning factory of belle iloise opened its doors in Quiberon in 1932, ready to transform the fish freshly landed on its neighbouring shores.
 Today, according to the season, sardines, tunas and mackerels are still worked by hand according to traditional craftsmanship.
 It is the best method to preserve the taste of fish.
 You can watch the workers of the sardine canning factory hard at work during a guided tour of the current factory workshops.
-The visit will end with a tasting of its products, which are distributed across a network of 80 shops.
+The visit will end with a tasting of its products, which are distributed across a network of 92 shops.

-5. Visit the giants of the sea in Saint-Nazaire
+5. Giants of the high seas in Saint-Nazaire

 You might also like...